JSHEN9085/spring-boot-crud-API/README.md

 # spring-boot-crud-API
-Spring-boot-API: REST CRUD API with Hibernate
+Spring-boot-API: REST CRUD API with Hibernate and JPA